shariharan1/wagtail_docker/README.md

 - refer to the .env file for the DB properties
 - Website is exposed on port 58000 and DB is exposed on port 55432

-- admin user in wagtail is also created with password: password123
+- admin user in wagtail is also created based on the .env file parameters